kokestu/invasive-species-fieldtrip/mink-invasion.md

 "r") is the per-capita [*intrinsic growth rate*](https://en.wikipedia.org/wiki/Population_dynamics#Intrinsic_rate_of_increase), we can get the value for this from the litter size of the mink.
-The European mink has an average litter size of five kits, so the per-capita rate of increase is
+The European mink has an average litter size of five kits \[1\], so the per-capita rate of increase is
 ![2.5](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;2.5
 "2.5") (since only females bear offspring).
 The term ![1 -
 \\frac{x}{K}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;1%20-%20%5Cfrac%7Bx%7D%7BK%7D